JakovTomasic/no-headache.nix/README.md

 - todo: ne radi.
 Mozda jer je virsh u nix shell?
 - or... `ps aux | grep qemu`
 - or search "qemu" in mission center app

+# VPN

+Use tailscale.
+You can even host your own server with headscale

+todo: validate this
+- open tailscale web app
+- add device - linux server
+    - set Reusable auth key - so multiple machines can join using it
+    - generate scrip and copy `--auth-key` from it
+- in your VM config, add `services.tailscale.enable = true;`
+- `sudo tailscale up --login-server http://<HOST-IP>:8080 --authkey tskey-abc123...`
+    - no `--login-server` if using online tailscale server
+    - you can also copy this command from tailscale web
+- run two VMs
+    - get ip from one and ping it from the other
+    - get IP with `ip a` and then see `tailscale0` inet or just copy from the tailscale website gui

+`services.tailscale.authKeyFile`
+- A file containing the auth key. **Tailscale will be automatically started if provided.**

+## TODO: can two devices have the same key?